skilesare/immortality/a_new_constitution/article_vii.md

 Right XIV

-The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, sex, sexual orientation, or previous condition of servitude.
+The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, sex, gender identification, sexual orientation, genetic typing, or previous condition of servitude.
 The Congress shall have the power to enforce this article by appropriate legislation.

 Right XV

-The right of citizens of the United States to vote in any primary or other election for President or Vice President, for electors for President or Vice President, or for Senator or Representative in Congress, shall not be denied or abridged by the United States or any State by reason of failure to pay any poll tax or other tax.
+The right of citizens of the United States to vote in any primary or other election for President or Vice President, for electors for President or Vice President, or for Senator or Representative in Congress, shall not be denied or abridged by the United States or any State by reason of failure to pay any poll tax, other tax, artificial requirement, or political party affiliation.
 The Congress shall have power to enforce this article by appropriate legislation.

 Right XVI